Critical classes of power graphs and reconstruction of directed power graphs: Appendix

-Now that we have the partition of the vertex set in $\diamond$-classes, from the knowledge of the edge set we can reconstruct the directed power graph as shown in the pseudo-code \texttt{ArcsDirectionsChoice\\Algorithm}.
+Once we have the partition of the vertex set in $\diamond$-classes, from the knowledge of the edge set of the graph we reconstruct the directed power graph as shown in Algorithm \ref{ArcsDirectionsChoiceAlgorithm}.
 Lemma \ref{lemmaClassiDiamond} is the main player here.